Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and

 Mulch will protect your soil from erosion and prevent moisture from evaporating.
 It will stunt the growth of weeds and allow you to have a well-groomed landscape.

 Although there are many various types of mulch that will be explained in detail further in this article, there are only two categories when it comes to mulch: organic and inorganic, each of which has its own advantages.

 Organic mulches will keep your soil temperature moderate and help conserve moisture.
 They will keep the soil cooler in the summer, warmer in the winter, and reduce the temperature changes between daytime and nighttime hours.

 Inorganic mulches, including some manmade materials, are made from hardier materials that will decompose slowly or not at all (like stone or gravel).
 They will keep soils warmer in the summer and cooler in the winter.
 Unlike organic mulch, soil covered with inorganic mulch will have a greater temperature change from daytime to nighttime.

 Most of these mulches are used for aesthetic purposes; they make an appealing sight, but they won't improve your soil.
-One major advantage to inorganic mulch is that there is minimal need for replacement.
+One major advantage of inorganic mulch is that there is minimal need for replacement.

 So, with those things in mind, what are the choices you have?

 You can decide which mulch is right for you by reading about the four different types here.

 Because the leaves break down quickly, you will need a layer of about three inches around your plants.
 You can use this type of mulch in flower beds and vegetable gardens, around trees and shrubs, or in containers.
 Keep shredded leaves from directly touching the stems and trunks of the plants.